-- Verify geometries for the block model and resource wireframes. - Confirm accurate block model depletion with excavated development and stope solids up to the effective reporting date. - Create stope and ore drift shapes using Vulcan Stope Optimizer ("VSO") using the cut-off values and design parameters applicable to the selected mining method. - Refine the VSO output shapes, considering orebody geometry, mine layout, historical information, and geotechnical analysis. - Exclude all stopes containing a majority portion of Inferred Mineral Resources. - Design capital and auxiliary development, including ramps, ventilation, materials handling, access, and infrastructure. - Complete an economic analysis of each stope shape and exclude all stope shapes that are not cash flow positive when considering associated development and infrastructure. - Complete a geotechnical analysis of each sector and make adjustments to the design where required.
+- Verify geometries for the block model and resource wireframes. - Confirm accurate block model depletion with excavated development and stope solids up to the effective reporting date. - Create stope and ore drift shapes using Vulcan Stope Optimizer ("VSO") using the cut-off values and design parameters applicable to the selected mining method. - Refine the VSO output shapes, considering orebody geometry, mine layout, historical information, and geotechnical analysis.
+Drift selective mining units ("SMU's") are optimized considering a split blasting scenario; however, Mineral Reserve estimates are completed considering full face blasting.
+Additional waste tonnes are manually added to the drift SMUs. - Exclude all drift and stope SMUs containing a majority portion of Inferred Mineral Resources. - Design capital and auxiliary development, including ramps, ventilation, materials handling, access, and infrastructure. - Complete an economic analysis of each stope shape and exclude all stope shapes that are not cash flow positive when considering associated development and infrastructure. - Complete a geotechnical analysis of each zone and make adjustments to the design where required. - SMUs that meet the previous criteria containing a majority portion of Measured or Indicated Mineral Resources are converted to Proven or Probable Mineral Reserves respectively.